-Bundle up and join us on the Sir Sam's hill!
+In Haliburton you can bundle up and join us on the Sir Sam's hill!
 Fresh powder, challenging elevations, breathtaking views and friendly staff are waiting for you at Sir Sam’s.
 Spend your day easily moving from hill to hill on our 1100 foot covered surface lift or your choice of 4 uncontested chair lifts.
 Our goal is to maximize your time by getting you to the top of the hill as quickly and efficiently as possible, allowing you to get in as many runs as possible during your day.

 Haliburton Sculpture Forest

 The Haliburton Sculpture Forest, in Glebe Park near the village of Haliburton in the Haliburton Highlands of Ontario, Canada, is a unique outdoor collection of sculptures by Canadian and international artists.
 The trails in the Sculpture Forest—for walking and bike riding in spring, summer and fall and skiing in the winter—provide changing perspectives of the forest and the sculptures in each of the seasons.

 The Sculpture Forest experience, which is unstructured and unscripted, is ideal for families looking for an interesting outing, for those who enjoy outdoor trails, and for people looking for a unique artistic experience.
 A Sculpture Forest map is available on their website and at the entrance to the Sculpture Forest.

 A free guided tour of the Sculpture Forest is offered at 10:00 am on Tuesday each week in July and August.
 Guided tours for groups are available by special request throughout the year.

 Haliburton Forest - Astronomy